NileGazer00/leadgen.js/README.md

 ## Deployment

-This project is deployed with GitHub Pages using the custom domain `leadgen.nilegazer.org`.
+This project is deployed with GitHub Pages using the custom domain `leadgen.js.org`.

-- Keep the `CNAME` file set to `leadgen.nilegazer.org`.
+- Keep the `CNAME` file set to `leadgen.js.org`.
 - Set the custom domain in the repository’s Pages settings.
-- Confirm your DNS points correctly to GitHub Pages [web:271][web:278].
+- Confirm your DNS points correctly to GitHub Pages.

 ## Troubleshooting